-made remarkable Lord Ripon contribution to the development of Local Government.
+Lord Ripon made remarkable contribution to the development of Local Government.
 In 1882, he abandoned the existing system of local government by the officially nominated people.
 According to his local self-government plan, the local boards were split into smaller units to achieve greater efficiency.
-In order to ensure popular participation, he introduced an election system for the local boards.
+In order to participation, ensure popular introduced an election system for the local boards.